|THERMO Spoken Here! ~ J. Pohl © ~ 2018||www.ThermoSpokenHere.com (C3500-142)|

 State (1) shows a rock of mass, m, supported by a cord above an upright spring.
 There is "touching" contact but the initial spring force is zero.
 The length of the spring is its upright free length, Lo.
 Upon cut of the cord, the rock falls and compresses the spring to its shortest length, whereupon the spring pushes the rock upward and so oscillating, eventually both come to rest - State (2).

-♦ Shortest Spring Length: The event of the spring involves relevant forces and the mass.
+♦ Shortest Spring Length: The event of the spring involves forces relevant to the mass.
 We begin with Newton's 2nd Law written with the mass as system.
-The spring force, Fs acts upward and the gravity force acts downward - Fg.
+The spring force, Fs acts upward and the gravity force, Fg,rock, acts downward.
 A technique with the 2nd Law equation is to multiply it by dzK.
 The equation setup is:

 The momentum of the rock is scalar multiplied by the unit vector, K.

 Below the scalar multiplication is done.
 Right of equality the spring force and gravity forces are expressed.
 Left of equality the momentum of the rock is rearranged.